THE CORTISOL DIET CONNECTION: HOW NUTRITION AFFECTS STRESS LEVELS

 Incorporating these dietary strategies can help support more balanced cortisol levels and improve overall well-being.
 At the same time, nutrition is just one part of the picture.

-A more complete approach includes regular movement, quality sleep, and simple practices that allow the body to relax and recover.
-Even moderate physical activity can play a meaningful role in supporting a healthier, more stable rhythm.
+A more complete approach includes regular movement, quality sleep, and simple practices that allow the body to relax and recover

 The Role of Macronutrients in Cortisol Regulation